evmts/tevm-monorepo/docs-alpha/guides/vscode.md

 # VSCode setup

-🏗️🚧 Note: Currently vscode must take the EVMts config in your evmts.config.ts duplicated into the vscode config.
-In a future alpha version this will no longer be necessary.

-To set up vscode we need to configure the typescript plugin as documented in [configuration](../tutorial/configuration.md) first.

 - **Recommended usage**

 To use this plugin with Visual Studio Code, you should set your workspace's version of TypeScript, which will load plugins from your tsconfig.json file.